 On our third day in Tokyo we attend the Shinjuku Eisa Matsuri Festival, walk around the Shinjuku Gyoen National Garden, walk through Shibuya Crossing, and see the Sumida River Fireworks.
-You can watch the video on my YouTube channel.

 I woke up around 8AM today, so I got a lot of sleep.
 I was still laying in bed at 9:15AM, and everyone else is pretty tired as well.
 We have two festivals to go to today so we are taking it easy this morning.
 We left around noon to go towards the Shinjuku festival.
 We hung around there for an hour or so watching the drum and dance performances.
 It was possibly the hottest day of the trip, and incredibly humid, so we only lasted so long in the crowds.